 Glazing Panels Door Frames

 To add an aesthetic feature or a natural light source, you may add a glaze panel to your door frames.
 A variety of glazing panels could be added to the door frames in numerous shapes, on top or side of the frame.
-The glazing panel placed on top of the door is also known as ‘fanlight’ and glazing panel placed at the side of the frame is known as ‘sidelight’.
+The glazing panel placed on top of the door is also known as ‘fanlight’ and the glazing panel placed at the side of the frame is known as ‘sidelight’.
 Along with frames, glazing can be done in different types of wooden doors, too.

 Inward or Outward Opening Door Frames

-While you pick an external doorset frame for your home, it is really important to keep in mind the direction you want your door to open into, as the hinged doors tends to open only in a single direction.
+While you pick an external doorset frame for your home, it is really important to keep in mind the direction you want your door to open into, as the hinged doors tend to open only in a single direction.
 Knowing the correct opening direction of the door is essential to place the door stoppers at the right position within the frame to stop the leaf from moving in the wrong direction.

-If you are looking for high-quality engineered wood doors or doorsets in India, look no further than Mikasa and choose from an extensive range of door designs.
+If you are looking for high-quality engineered wood doors or doorsets in India, look no further than Mikasa and choose from an extensive range of wood door designs.
 Mikasa offers premium engineered wooden doors for both commercial and residential properties.
-If you have any questions, fill out our contact form or write to us at email@example.com.
+If you have any questions, fill out our contact form or write to us at firstname.lastname@example.org.